7 Newton’s method using julia

 Previously we discussed the bisection method which applied for some continuous function \(f(x)\) which changed signs between \(a\) and \(b\), points which bracket a zero.
 Not only did we need to find these bracketing points – which wasn’t hard from a graph, more importantly the actual algorithm is pretty slow.

 If the function \(f\) is sufficiently differentiable, then Newton’s method may work to find a zero.
 Unlike the bisection method which is slow but guaranteed to find a root by the intermediate value theorem, Newton’s method is fast (once it is close) but has no such guarantee of converging.
-In this section, we’ll see how to implement the algorithm, try some examples, and then look at what can go wrong.

 The MTH229 package provides a function newton for easily performing Newton’s method, utilizing a function from the Roots package.
 More usefully, we will see that find_zero, which we used for bisection, can also be used for root finding with an algorithm that is a bit more robust than Newton’s method.